Skip to main content

 t-SNE vs PCA

-Both t-SNE and PCA are dimensional reduction techniques that have different mechanisms and work best with different types of data.
+Both t-SNE and PCA are dimensional reduction techniques with different mechanisms that work best with different types of data.

 But, t-SNE is a nonlinear technique that focuses on preserving the pairwise similarities between data points in a lower-dimensional space. t-SNE is concerned with preserving small pairwise distances whereas, PCA focuses on maintaining large pairwise distances to maximize variance.

-In summary, PCA preserves the variance in the data, whereas t-SNE preserves the relationships between data points in a lower-dimensional space, making it quite a good algorithm for visualizing complex high-dimensional data.
+In summary, PCA preserves the variance in the data.
+In contrast, t-SNE preserves the relationships between data points in a lower-dimensional space, making it quite a good algorithm for visualizing complex high-dimensional data.

 The t-SNE algorithm finds the similarity measure between pairs of instances in higher and lower dimensional space.
 After that, it tries to optimize two similarity measures.
 It does all of that in three steps.

 1. t-SNE models a point being selected as a neighbor of another point in both higher and lower dimensions.
 It starts by calculating a pairwise similarity between all data points in the high-dimensional space using a Gaussian kernel.
-The points that are far apart have a lower probability of being picked than the points that are close together.
+The points far apart have a lower probability of being picked than the points close together.

-2. Then, the algorithm tries to map higher dimensional data points onto lower dimensional space while preserving the pairwise similarities.
+2. The algorithm then tries to map higher-dimensional data points onto lower-dimensional space while preserving the pairwise similarities.

-3. It is achieved by minimizing the divergence between the probability distribution of the original high-dimensional and lower-dimensional.
+3. It is achieved by minimizing the divergence between the original high-dimensional and lower-dimensional probability distribution.
 The algorithm uses gradient descent to minimize the divergence.
 The lower-dimensional embedding is optimized to a stable state.

-The optimization process allows the creation of clusters and sub-clusters of similar data points in the lower-dimensional space that are visualized to understand the structure and relationship in the higher-dimensional data.
+The optimization process allows the creation of clusters and sub-clusters of similar data points in the lower-dimensional space, which are visualized to understand the structure and relationships in the higher-dimensional data.

 t-SNE Python Example

 In the Python example, we will generate classification data, perform PCA and t-SNE, and visualize the results.
-For performing dimensionality reduction, we will use Scikit-Learn, and for visualization, we will use Plotly Express.
+We will use scikit-learn to perform dimensionality reduction, and we will use Plotly Express for visualization.

 import plotly.express as px